Types IN People, Not Types OF People

-Process Communication is about types in people, not types of people.
+Personality is about types IN people, not types OF people.

+There’s a better way to look at personality.
 The Process Communication Model (PCM) is an internationally acclaimed, highly reliable, behaviorally based communication model.
-From NASA to Pixar animation studios, a past president to business leaders on all five continents speaking 30 different languages, PCM has been used to individually tailor connection and motivation and build trust and rapport.
+From NASA to Pixar animation studios, a past president to business leaders on all five continents, PCM has been used to individually tailor connection and motivation and build trust and rapport.

 PCM identifies distinct personality types, each with their own character strengths, preferred modes of communicating and interacting, unique motivational needs, and predictable self-sabotage behaviors.
 All six are in each of us.